 However, because of how small sand particles are, they can easily cause damage to the filters if your fish are the types that like to spur it up in the sand.

 Coral sand serves a bigger purpose than just being a tank decoration.
 The dissolving process works as a counterbalance to acid built up and decaying organic matter in the aquarium.
-The coral sand will rise the pH level in the tank, making the water more alkaline.
+The coral sand will raise the pH level in the tank, making the water more alkaline.
 The coral sand is an ideal substrate for your tank if you have a fish that prefer water with higher pH levels.

 Marble chippings in many ways are very similar to coral sand.
 They are a calcium carbonate based substrate.
 However, it is heavier and not as porous as coral sand.

 You can purchase marble chippings as substitute for coral sand because of its cheaper price tag.
-But it will not as effective in rising the pH level of your tank as the real coral sand.
+But it will not as effective in raising the pH level of your tank as the real coral sand.

 You may have seen marbles in many tanks before.
 They are normally flat and spherical.
 It comes in many colors, giving you many options to decorate your tanks anyway you want.